2014 - 15 School Visits to the New York Transit Museum

 Special Needs Travel Training Program (2 visits): $100*

-*Additional fees of $5 per student and $5 per adult chaperone may apply.
+*Additional fees of $7 per student and $7 per adult chaperone may apply if your group is larger than the sizes designated for flat rate pricing.

 These flat-rate fees apply regardless of the minimum size of your group.